Generic curves and non-coprime Catalans: Background

-If $n=1$, then the curve has one Puiseaux pair $(d,md+1)$.
-Otherwise, it has two Puiseaux pairs $(nd,md)$ and $(d,md+1)$, which completely determine the topological type of the corresponding knot as a $(d,mnd+1)$-cable of the $(n,m)$ torus knot.
+If $n=1$, then the singularity has one Puiseux pair $(d,md+1)$.
+Otherwise, it has two Puiseux pairs $(nd,md)$ and $(d,md+1)$, which completely determine the topological type of the corresponding knot as a $(d,mnd+1)$-cable of the $(n,m)$ torus knot.

+\begin{remark}The above argument requires the base field to be algebraically closed of characteristic \(0\).
+However, the symmetry is not used in the rest of the paper. \end{remark}